-- 1 Why do you think it is important to find out about an issue before making a decision on how you will - 2 Name three ways you could apply your knowledge of economics and business to real life situations.
+- 1 Why do you think it is important to find out about an issue before making a decision on how you will deal with it? - 2 Name three ways you could apply your knowledge of economics and business to real life situations.